codechenx/tv/README.md

 # ROR filter - combines separate result sets
 Navigate to "Priority" column → f → type "high ROR critical" → Enter
 # Result: All rows with "high" + all rows with "critical" (union)

+# Multi-column filtering
+Navigate to "City" column → f → type "New York" → Enter Navigate to "Department" column → f → type "Engineering" → Enter
+# Result: Rows where City="New York" AND Department contains "Engineering"

+# Edit existing filter
+Navigate to filtered column → f → modify text → Enter
+# Or enter empty text to remove that column's filter

+# Remove a specific filter
+Navigate to filtered column → Press r
+# Result: That column's filter removed, other filters remain

+# Remove all filters one by one
+Navigate to each filtered column → Press r on each
+# Or press f and enter empty text
 ```

 **Use Cases:**
 - Use **OR** when a single field can have alternative values
 - Use **AND** when a single field must meet multiple criteria
 - Use **ROR** when you want to combine different categories of results
+- Use **multi-column filters** to narrow down data by multiple dimensions (e.g., location AND department AND status)

+**Visual Feedback:**
+- When a filter is active, the filtered column header displays 🔎 icons and an orange background
+- A dedicated **filter strip** appears above the main footer **only when cursor is on the filtered column**
+- Filter strip format: `🔎 Filter Active: [Column Name] = "query"  |  Press 'r' to clear`
+- The strip automatically hides when you move to a different column
+- Press `r` to clear the filter and return to normal view

 For more details, see [FILTER_OPERATORS.md](FILTER_OPERATORS.md).